ricardobcl/Dotted-Version-Vectors/README.md

 ## How to Use

-The major use case that DVVSet targets is a client-server system like a distributed database.
+The major use case that DVVSet targets is a client-server system over a distributed database.
 So here are the common uses of DVVSet to implement in that case:

 1. **A client writes a new value**